akhundMurad/train-scheduler/README.md

 #### Commands

-- Schedule train: This command could be triggered when a train operator schedules a train, which would then add the train to the schedule and trigger subsequent events.
+- Schedule ride: This command could be triggered when a train operator schedules a ride, which would then add the train to the schedule and trigger subsequent events.

 - Approve delay: This command could be triggered when a designated authority approves a delay, which would then update the train schedule and notify the relevant parties.

 - Report delay: This command could be triggered when a designated authority approves a delay.

-- Update train status: This command could be triggered when a train's status changes, which would then update the train schedule and notify the relevant parties.
+- Update ride status: This command could be triggered when a ride's status changes, which would then update the train schedule and notify the relevant parties.

 - Dispatch train: This command could be triggered when a train is ready to depart from a station, which would then update the train's status and notify the relevant parties.